blorente/naylang-documentation/src/testing_methodology.md

 3. Retrieve the AST resulting from the parsing process (e.g. `auto AST = translate("var x := 3;");`).

-4. Use static casts [@staticcast] and assertions to validate the structure of the tree.
+4. Use static casts [^staticcast] and assertions to validate the structure of the tree.

 ```c++
 // Full example test case